-That’s certainly how the regular spate of “What’s the matter with the menz?” articles portray it.
+That’s certainly how the regular spate of “the end of men” articles portray it.
 The fact that the number of 25-34-year-olds who are living with their parents has doubled since 1980 (it now sits at 22%), and that more men in that age group than women have moved back home (22% versus 18%), is often used as evidence that young men are willfully refusing to grow up these days, and have gladly traded their manly independence for a chance to play video games in mom and dad’s basement.

 While there are definitely cases of 20 and 30-something men living at home in order to prolong their adolescence, to say all men in this situation are lazy moochers is to paint the picture with far too broad a brush.
 The reasons for the increase in the number of young men moving back in with their parents are much more nuanced and complex, and include both cultural and structural changes:

 - Higher education costs.
 Back when your Baby Boomer parents were in college, a semester of school cost just a few hundred dollars, and it was easy to graduate with little to no debt.
 But since 1980, college tuition has increased between 1 1/2 and 2 times the inflation rate each year.
 Today students can graduate $25-$100k in debt, double that if they go on to graduate school.

 - Dismal job market for young people.
 Since the 1970s, real income has declined for young people, and the job market has gotten more competitive.
 The current recession only made things worse.
 The first decade of the 21st century constituted one of the toughest job markets for young people in recent history.
 Today just 54% of adults between the ages of 18-24 are employed.
 The recession also hit the paychecks of young people more than any other age group.